Revitalising community trail for all to enjoy

 Generally, funding is not provided for the purchase of assets.
 You are encouraged to borrow or hire equipment, however, purchase of equipment may be considered if it can be demonstrated that this is essential to the delivery of specified works.

 You will need to check if your project is a Water Affecting Activity (view policy).
-If a permit is required, this will be identified in the Grant Agreement along with any appropriate conditions and the board will apply a permit exemption as part of the grant approval.
+If a permit is required, this will be identified in the Grant Agreement along with any appropriate conditions and the LC Landscape Board will apply a permit exemption as part of the grant approval.

 You can ask for your project to be fully funded however, it is preferable that volunteer hours or other in-kind support is detailed in the application.